Dumpster Rental in Newark, DE

 What is “Zero Waste” And Why It Is Important

 Zero waste is a management system is that proposes to completely eliminate waste by recycling and reuse.
-Instead of cradle-to-grave approach, its emphasis is on cradle-to-cradle disposal where a waste product is given new life instead of going to a landfill.
+Instead of a cradle-to-grave approach, its emphasis is on cradle-to-cradle disposal where a waste product is given a new life instead of going to a landfill.
 Thus ensuring there is no waste and a new product is created.
 Many Fortune 500 companies have achieved this goal of zero waste.
 Including Proctor and Gamble, Nestle USA and Subaru, to name a few.
 We too can move to a zero waste environment in our households.
-And some of the ways we can do this are outlined by the following steps:
+And some of the ways we can do this are outlined in the following steps:

 - Reduce: There are many items lying around your home that have no use for you anymore.
 Clothes that have run their usefulness, shoes you know longer wear and other junk just taking up space in your home or garage.
 Many thrift stores like the Goodwill and your local recycling centers will find great uses for the stuff you don’t want or need anymore.
 And these goods can be put to great use by the less fortunate among us.
 And the old adage is true, “it is better to give than receive.”
 Food is another item to consider to donate to soup kitchens.
 Many people in this country go to bed at night hungry and giving away extra food will go a long way in alleviating hunger in this country.

 - Reuse: There are tons of stuff you can reuse or re-purpose items around the home.
 You can start by taking a tote bag with your grocery shopping and stop using plastics.
 Plastics are a huge problem.
 There are literally huge plastic patches in our oceans that are destroying aquatic life and the quality of our ocean water as well.
 Another idea is to use newspaper for packing.
 By using newspapers we can help slow down the deforestation that is happening at an alarming rate.
-There are many of online sites that will give you great ideas on how to reuse every type of item around the house.
+There are many online sites that will give you great ideas on how to reuse every type of item around the house.

 - Refuse: Take a trip to your local post office and ask them to stop sending you junk mail.
 Most of this mail ends up in the trash bin.
 But it can be recycled.
 Matter of fact, 70% of all the waste we send to our landfills can be recycled.
 This is astonishing.
 And it is an easy fix.
 Just pay more attention to recycling.

 - Recycle: Recycling has never been easier.
 But it is shocking that so many people don’t recycle.
 Almost all cities and counties will supply you with a recyclable bin and the majority of towns advocate single stream recycling.
 You don’t even have to sort your various recyclable materials anymore.
 It is very simple and we all should ensure we take the steps to recycle all that we can.
 Most cities offer curbside pick up and offer Single Stream Recycling, which simplifies the process by eliminating the sorting at the curb.
 The majority of local governments have website pages dedicated to recycling.
-They will have valuable material to teach on what you can and cannot recycle.
+They will have valuable material to teach what you can and cannot recycle.
 Recycling is a great way to keep our cities pollution and litter free.
 And it will help drive up home prices and make the city more attractive for the tourist industry.

 - Rot: Composting is a super idea for the garden.
 You can utilize all kind of things including taking egg shells, tea bags, dryer lint.
 Just place them into a compost bin.
 There they will begin to break down and become fertilizers for your vegetables and whatever else you are growing.
 And by using these discards in your garden that means fewer materials going to our landfills.